ravoluzen/react-query-demo/README.md

-# A small ReactJS project to explore the implementation of React-Query.
+A small ReactJS project to explore the implementation of React-Query.
 Utilising the Rick & Morty API.
+Implemented Caching and Pagination.